 Route in 1925 when a Michael Terry travelled from Billinula to Well 48.

-in 1929, two surveyors travelled from Wiluna to Well 11 by
+Later, in 1929, two surveyors travelled from Wiluna to Well 11 by

 trip starts on the edge of the desert area of Western Australia at

-which is a modern day gold mining and cattle station
+Wiluna, which is a modern day gold mining and cattle station

 region.

-regional centre Wiluna is well stocked up with its
+Being a regional centre Wiluna is well stocked up with its

 you continue on your journey north you will pass the various wells,

-is the turnoff to Windich Springs, which is just a short
+of Well 4A is the turnoff to Windich Springs, which is just a short

-distance off
+distance off the Canning.

-Canning.
 Depending on the number of cattle that

-have been

-to water this can be a reasonable camping area.
+have been brought there to water this can be a reasonable camping

-Well 6 you will experience an improvement in the
+At Well 6 you will experience an improvement in the

 here you continue heading north through pastoral country until around

-10 where the desert country really begins and you start crossing the
+Well 10 where the desert country really begins and you start crossing

 Well 16 the track is rockier than before and about 15km past Well 16 is